HarutoHiroki/.dotfiles/README.md

 - Vulkan support (DLSS goes brrr when it works)
 - 32-bit library support (also for gaming, when the stars align)
 - **LOTS** of potential headaches and driver conflicts, especially with Wayland (look it up)

+**Skip Option (For the DIY Enthusiasts):**
+- No GPU drivers installed by the bloater
+- Useful if you have special requirements or exotic hardware
+- Perfect for when you already have drivers set up
+- For the brave souls who know exactly what they're doing

 *Note to NVIDIA users: We support your GPU but question your life choices.
 Consider switching to AMD for your sanity.*